oliviajain/flow/README.md

 # Flow
 This is a game similar to Flow on the appstore.

-To run enter the command: # java -jar Flow.jar
+To run in your flow folder: java -jar Flow.jar